mattbradburyuk/multipleResponders/README.md

-# Multiple Responder flows to one Initiating flows - code example
+# Multiple Responder flows to one Initiating flow - code example

 A CorDapp to test out having multiple responder flows to a single initiating flow.